Elizabeth Barrett Browning: Early life

 She was educated at home and tutored by Daniel McSwiney with her oldest brother.
 She began writing verses at the age of four.
 During the Hope End period, she was an intensely studious, precocious child.
-She claimed that she was reading novels at age 6, having been entranced by Pope's translations of Homer at age 8, studying Greek at age 10, and writing her own Homeric epic The Battle of Marathon: A Poem at age 11.
+She claimed that she was reading novels at age 6, having been entranced by Pope's translations of Homer at age 8, studying Greek at age 10, and writing her own Homeric epic The Battle of Marathon: A Poem at age 14.

 In 1820, Mr Barrett privately published The Battle of Marathon, an epic-style poem, but all copies remained within the family.
 Her mother compiled the child's poetry into collections of "Poems by Elizabeth B. Barrett".
 Her father called her the "Poet Laureate of Hope End" and encouraged her work.
 The result is one of the larger collections of juvenilia of any English writer.
 Mary Russell Mitford described the young Elizabeth at this time as having "a slight, delicate figure, with a shower of dark curls falling on each side of a most expressive face; large, tender eyes, richly fringed by dark eyelashes, and a smile like a sunbeam."

 At about this time, Elizabeth began to battle an illness, which the medical science of the time was unable to diagnose.
 All three sisters came down with the syndrome, but it lasted only with Elizabeth.
 She had intense head and spinal pain with loss of mobility.
 Various biographies link this to a riding accident at the time (she fell while trying to dismount a horse), but there is no evidence to support the link.
 Sent to recover at the Gloucester spa, she was treated – in the absence of symptoms supporting another diagnosis – for a spinal problem.
 This illness continued for the rest of her life, and it is believed to be unrelated to the lung disease that she developed in 1837.

 She began to take opiates for the pain, laudanum (an opium concoction) followed by morphine, then commonly prescribed.
 She became dependent on them for much of her adulthood; the use from an early age may well have contributed to her frail health.
 Biographers such as Alethea Hayter have suggested this dependency contributed to the wild vividness of her imagination and the poetry that it produced.

-By 1821, she had read Mary Wollstonecraft's A Vindication of the Rights of Woman (1792), and she become a passionate supporter of Wollstonecraft's political ideas.
+By 1821, after reading Mary Wollstonecraft's A Vindication of the Rights of Woman (1792), she had become a passionate supporter of Wollstonecraft's political ideas.
 The child's intellectual fascination with the classics and metaphysics was reflected in a religious intensity that she later described as "not the deep persuasion of the mild Christian but the wild visions of an enthusiast."
 The Barretts attended services at the nearest Dissenting chapel, and Edward was active in Bible and missionary societies.